Getting Started Guide: Setting Up Your First Svelte.js Project

 Reactive Declarations

-Svelte provides reactive declarations, allowing you to create reactive variables and expressions that automatically update when their dependencies change.
-This enables you to build dynamic and interactive user interfaces with ease.
+Svelte provides reactive declarations, so you can create reactive variables and expressions that automatically update when their dependencies change.
+Building dynamic and interactive user interfaces doesn't require any extra ceremony.

 Event Handling